-You can apply for temporary withdrawal if you want to study at a foreign university or take up a placement.
+You can apply for temporary withdrawal if you want to study at a foreign university or take up a job.
 If you want to do a placement, you need the quality label of Münster University’s Careers Service.
 You can’t withdraw temporarily during your first regular semester in order to take up a placement in Germany.
-Information about this topic can be found on the web page of the Student Affairs Office.
+Information about this topic can be found on the web page of the Student Admissions Office.

 Are there courses in English?

 Courses in English are run by several centres – notably the finance and marketing centres.
 Even if the courses are in English, you should provide proof of your German language skills with your application (DSH-2 Level), in order to gain admission to the Master's programme in Business Administration at the University of Münster.
 Information about courses can be found in the Module Compendium